hackf/speakers_corner/README.md

 ** Note: There's going to be a lot of commits.
 I'm developing this via a very screwy wifi dongle.**

+### Important Information ###

+* Images are stored in images/
+* The program looks for *.jpg
+* Instruction text is loaded from images/inst.txt
+* Images are resized to fit within 128x128
+* Do not put too many images in place, or they won't center properly.

 ### What is this repository for? ###

 * Quick summary